Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 The obsolete Jauch PL78 clock movement will have a mark of PL78 or just 78 and some other numbers on the back plate.
 The Jauch clock company is out of business but there is one of equivalent quality to fit in.
 Its not plug and play there is some things required but its minimal.
-Added weight to the chime side, new hands, new top hook, all easy things.
+New hands, new top hook, all easy things.
 The extra components required come with the new movement.

 Jauch clock movement conversion includes

 - Two small blocks to go under the movement, this will raise the hand shaft to be in the same spot

 - Longer seat board screws (because of above shims, longer screws are needed